2026 Shipping Rate Changes: Two USPS Increases, Not One

 - Use staged policy changes with rollback criteria.

 For small businesses shipping 100-500 packages per month, the 2026 rate increases translate to roughly $200-$1,200 in additional monthly shipping costs if nothing changes.
 A seller spending $2,000 per month on USPS Priority Mail will see that climb to about $2,088, an extra $1,056 per year, just to ship the exact same orders to the exact same customers.
 The real damage is in the compounding.
 This is the third year in a row of 5-6% increases, and the percentage applies to a higher base every time.
+USPS pushed that further with a second 2026 adjustment on July 12, so this year delivered two USPS pricing events, and its tighter dimensional weight divisor of 139 now bills bulky boxes at a higher weight even when the scale weight did not change.
 Sellers who absorb shipping into their product price feel it first, because that cost is now growing faster than most sellers can raise prices.
 Sellers shipping heavier packages via FedEx or UPS face the steepest dollar increases, since the same percentage applies to a much larger base rate.
 Here is the cost-of-inaction math in plain terms.
 Suppose retail overpay versus commercial pricing is just a few dollars per label.
 A seller shipping 30 orders a week at $3 of avoidable overpay is handing over about $90 a week, roughly $390 a month, and around $4,680 a year.
 Scale that to 100 orders a week and you are leaving well over $15,000 on the table annually.
 These are illustrative figures, not a quote, but the shape holds: every retail label you buy out of habit is a small recurring leak, and the 2026 increases just widened it.
 The most effective way to fight the increases is to buy labels below retail and compare carriers on every shipment.
-USPS commercial pricing through I'd Ship That runs up to 89% off retail, which more than offsets any annual increase.
+USPS commercial pricing through I'd Ship That runs $2-$5 under Post Office retail on light packages and $7-$35 on heavy ones, which more than offsets any annual increase.
 Beyond pricing, right-sizing packaging to avoid dimensional weight charges and choosing the cheapest valid service for each lane can save hundreds to thousands of dollars per month.
 When you scale past a few dozen shipments a day, Ship Intelligence does the rate shopping for you by automatically selecting the cheapest valid rate and showing you the savings, and The Workbench lets you bulk import, rate-shop, and batch-print hundreds of labels in one pass instead of pricing them one at a time.

 - The 2026 rate increases require you to update your shipping setup now, not at quarter-end, to protect margin.